Wine Situation Final Five

 Brigid Pinot Noir 2022

 Brigid wines are exciting in that the low alcohol level comes from winegrowing manager Beth Forrest’s vineyard practices—working with a leaf-to-fruit ration that limits sugars.
 Beautifully transparent with steaming hot ripe red cherries and raspberries on the nose.
 The palate brings all that plus a smoky, slightly herbal undercurrent I dig ending with a bit of floral white pepper crossed with sweetarts vibe.
-I like it a lot. — 10 months ago
+I like it a lot. — a year ago

 Bob, Severn and 4 others liked this